unstoppabledomains/docs/src/domain-registry-essentials/namehashing.md

 # Namehashing

 Namehashing is an algorithm that converts a domain name in a classical format \(like `www.example.crypto`\) to ERC721 token id.
-All .crypto ecosystem contracts accept domain name as a method argument in a form of ERC721 token.
-Namehashing is defined as a part of [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) standard.
+All .crypto ecosystem contracts accept a domain name as a method argument in the form of an ERC721 token.
+Namehashing is defined as a part of the [EIP-137](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-137.md#namehash-algorithm) standard.
 See the standard for a text description of the algorithm.

-One can verify his implementation of namehashing algorithm using the following reference table:
+One can verify his implementation of the namehashing algorithm using the following reference table:

 | Domain Name | ERC721 Token |
 | :--- | :--- |